-In City of Bones, Simon makes a joke about Jewish Vampires.
-That's exactly what he ends up becoming
+Foreshadowing: In City of Bones, Simon makes a joke about Jewish Vampires.
+That's exactly what he ends up becoming.

-Genre Savvy - In City of Ashes, newly turned vampire Simon Lewis says the following line after Valentine's ship blows up.
+Genre Savvy: In City of Ashes, Simon Lewis says the following line after Valentine's ship blows up.

 Simon: Never believe the bad guy is dead until you see a body.
 That just leads to unhappiness and surprise ambushes.